jellyfin/jellyfin.org/docs/general/clients/codec-support.md

 <sup>1</sup><a href="https://www.afterdawn.com/glossary/term.cfm/mpeg_4_part_10">MPEG-4 Part-2 vs Part-10</a>
 <br />
 <sup>2</sup><a href="https://en.wikipedia.org/wiki/MPEG-4_Part_17">MPEG-4 Part 17: MP4TT Subtitles</a>

+### HDR Support

+HDR is only supported on a very limited range of devices:

+- iOS Devices with an HDR capable internal display can display HDR content when using a browser or the Jellyfin iOS App (not Swiftfin) as long as the codec is supported by the client.
+All of them support HEVC and VP9, while AV1 is supported on newer devices.
+HDR10, Dolby Vision and HLG are supported.

+- A Mac running macOS that supports HDR can play HDR content when using Safari on an HDR capable display as long as the source codec is supported.
+HDR10, Dolby Vision and HLG are supported.
+Please refer to [the list of Macs that support HDR](https://support.apple.com/en-us/102205) to check if your device is supported.

+- An Android TV device running the official Android TV client on a supported device.
+HDR format support depends on the specific device you are running.

 ## [Audio Compatibility](https://en.wikipedia.org/wiki/Comparison_of_video_container_formats#Audio_coding_formats_support "Wikipedia's audio codec tables")